Advanced-Computer-Lab-2022/Hungry-for-Grades/README.md

 ### Using yarn
 1 - make sure that you have yarn `npm i -g yarn` installed on your machine

-2 - run `yarn install` to install dependencies
+2 - run `yarn run install` to install dependencies

 3 - run `yarn dev` to run the project (Server and Client Concurrently)
 ### Start the frontend alone